Restaurant accounting is a business function that’s absolutely critical to get right.

 Accounting, like any other discipline, has its own language, replete with ideas, terms, and acronyms that you’ll need to understand if you hope to monitor the activities they represent.
 And restaurant businesses have jargon of their own, too.

 So, let’s begin with the basics.
 We’ll define a few key terms at the overlap between restaurant businesses and accounting.
-Many of these terms apply to franchise restaurant accounting, but many apply more generally to any restaurant business, as well.
+Many of these terms apply to accounting for restaurant franchises, but many apply more generally to any restaurant business, as well.
 Most of these terms are, admittedly, basic, but they’re foundational to understanding what restaurant accounting is.

 Generally Accepted Accounting Principles (GAAP)